MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/deployment/Plan-Device-based-Conditional-Access-on-Premises.md

 * [Setting up Windows 10 devices for work](https://jairocadena.com/2016/01/18/setting-up-windows-10-devices-for-work-domain-join-azure-ad-join-and-add-work-or-school-account/)
 [Join Windows 10 Mobile to Azure Active Directory](/windows/client-management/join-windows-10-mobile-to-azure-active-directory)

-### How Windows 10 User and Device Sign on is different from previous versions
+### How Windows 10 User and Device Sign-on is different from previous versions
-For Windows 10 and AD FS 2016 there are some new aspects of device registration and authentication you should know about (especially if you are very familiar with device registration and "workplace join" in previous releases).
+For Windows 10 and AD FS 2016, there are some new aspects of device registration and authentication you should know about (especially if you are familiar with device registration and "workplace join" in previous releases).

 First, in Windows 10 and AD FS in Windows Server 2016, device registration and authentication is no longer based solely on an X509 user certificate.
 There is a new and more robust protocol that provides better security and a more seamless user experience.
 The key differences are that, for Windows 10 Domain Join and Azure AD Join, there is an X509 computer certificate and a new credential called a PRT.
 You can read all about it [here](https://jairocadena.com/2016/01/18/how-domain-join-is-different-in-windows-10-with-azure-ad/) and [here](https://jairocadena.com/2016/02/01/azure-ad-join-what-happens-behind-the-scenes/).